wordofwarning/wordofwarning.org/current/2016-autumnwinter/wohead/index.md

 #### Access Information
 Age advisory: 15+ ***With no interval, the show lasts approximately ??? minutes.
 Primarily English spoken word + music???*** For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

+#### Q&A
+On Tuesday 22 November, following a short break, there will be a post-show talk with Greg.

 #### More
 It's an experiment in time drag; wearing another time as drag and dragging another time into the present.
 What happens if the *Comeback* comes back? ***ADD?***